-Spill is the Berlin-based duo of Magda Mayas on piano and clavinet and Tony Buck on drums/percussion, formed in 2003.
-They have, to date released 3 albums as the duo, and have collaborated with John Butcher on the UnSounds label release Plume as well as with American bassist Damon Smith on the CD Spill Plus (on the Nuscope label).
+Spill is the Berlin-based duo of Magda Mayas on piano and clavinet and Tony Buck on drums/percussion, formed in 2002.
+They have, to date released 4 albums as the duo (see below), and have collaborated with John Butcher as the group Vellum on the UnSounds label release Plume as well as with American bassist Damon Smith on the CD Spill Plus (on the Nuscope label).

-Tony and Magda have been playing all over Europe, the USA, Australia and Lebanon and, for a three month period in the summer 2016, are together on a artist residence program at Villa Aurora in Los Angeles.
+For a three month period in the summer 2016, SPILL were together on an artist residence program at Villa Aurora in Los Angeles.

 Andrew Choate, 2012

 "Spill is the Berlin-based duo of Magda Mayas on piano and Tony Buck on drums, and Stockholm Syndrome features two long tracks recorded in concert in Helsinki and Oslo in 2010.
 While we've all heard pianos played percussively, it's much rarer to hear someone play the drums with as much attention to melody as Buck.
 High-pitched bowed cymbals form harmonic sequences with brushed straw, wood on wood popping and bass thump drags.
 This duo isn't the kind where one person challenges and relents and waits for their partner to do the same.
 The friction they generate is instead the result of being so continuously and seamlessly intertwined that conflagrations of star-burning intensity naturally appear at every other twist.
 Mayas has a spectacularly gifted ear for timing, and translates it into her hands on the keys, giving Buck the freedom to create more and more unusual combinations of melody and rhythm.
 This duo is one of those rare groups where not only is the instrumentation perfectly matched, but the style with which the musicians approach their instruments is so personal that it's astonishing how well it all comes together."